 If somebody offered you the chance to bathe in the crater of a volcano, would you take it?

 Considering volcano craters are usually bubbling with searing hot lava, I imagine not, but I’ve been standing in line to do exactly that for the past twenty minutes.
 Read More

-If you read the mainstream newspapers, you may have seen one of many recent articles concerning the safety of Thailand for travellers.
+If you read the mainstream newspapers, you may have seen one of many recent articles concerning the safety of Thailand for travellers, and proposing to offer Thailand travel advice.
 In most of these articles, incidents of scams, muggings, unprovoked attacks, terrorist bombings, and even deaths are listed.
 If you’ve never been to the beautiful country of Thailand and you read one of these fear-inducing articles, I wouldn’t blame you for being put off visiting.

 When a 7.8 magnitude earthquake hit Nepal on 25th April 2015, it made global headlines.
 The epicentre of the quake struck at Gorkha, but its effects impacted for miles, causing an avalanche on Mount Everest, destroying thousands of homes, and tearing down religious buildings in Kathmandu that were centuries old.
 More than 9000 people were killed, and hundreds of thousands made homeless.
 Following the earthquake, aftershocks took place regularly, including a major aftershock just two weeks later, which killed a further 200 people and injured 2500.
 Read More